onzx0923/LIFE750_metagenomics/README.md

 2) environment: Contains the Conda environment configuration file to ensure software reproducibility.

-3) results: Stores the final taxonomic abundance tables (e.g., BIOM files) and rendered high-resolution figures for the poster.

 Bioinformatics Workflow
 1) Quality Control: Raw sequence reads are trimmed and filtered for quality to remove adapters and low-quality bases.